mgitz/f-d/_posts/2023-03-11-Fascism_taking_down_universities.md

 thumb: /img/Burning_down_universities.jpg
 ---

 [HB 999](https://www.myfloridahouse.gov/Sections/Documents/loaddoc.aspx?PublicationType=Committees&CommitteeId=3247&Session=2023&DocumentType=Proposed%20Committee%20Substitutes%20(PCSs)&FileName=PCS%20for%20HB%20999.pdf) is working its way through the heavily Republican controlled Florida legislature.
-Again, the small government Republicans want to limit speech on college campuses and impose thier wishes.
+Again, the small government Republicans want to limit speech on college campuses and impose their wishes.

 They really want to burn down the great universities in the state of Florida!